 Are there any more blowholes in Hawaii?

 Here are listed 15 locations with blowholes in Hawaii Islands.
 Wondermondo is aware that this list should be much longer.
-The geology of Hawaii is suitable for these geological formations because there are lots of suitable material – these volcanic islands have many recent lava flows that have reached the sea.
-There are reports about more blowholes in Hawaii Island, Molokai and other islands.
+The geology of Hawaii is suitable for these geological formations because there are lots of suitable materials – these volcanic islands have many recent lava flows that have reached the sea.
+There are reports about more blowholes in Hawaii Island, Molokai, and other islands.

-Please, give a message if you know blowholes which need to be added to this list!
+Please, give a message if you know blowholes that need to be added to this list!